Catania Sicily, Italy Travel Guide

 The best places to try horse meat are the specialized grill stalls and restaurants along Via Plebiscito, where the meat is cooked fresh over open flames.

 AN increasing number of fine dining establishments focus on current Sicilian cuisine or refined seafood preparations.
 These eateries offer a more upscale ambiance and sophisticated menus.
-Seek out places that highlight fresh, seasonal ingredients with innovative techniques.
+Seek out spots that highlight fresh, seasonal ingredients with innovative techniques.

 Numerous trattorias and osterias present traditional Sicilian dishes at reasonable prices.
 Many are within the historic center, especially around Via Crociferi and Piazza Duomo's side streets.
 They create a relaxed atmosphere and a genuine taste of local flavors.